Editors for Clojure developmentλ︎

 SublimeText and IntelliJ are commercial editors (with limited free editions) which also provide Clojure support

 Emacs is a very powerful editor with thousands of packages enabling a person to do almost any digital task concievable.
 Emacs is highly extensible via the ELisp programming language used to write configuration and the numerous Emacs packages.
-Emacs 28 onward uses Native Compilation of Emacs packages, dramatically speeding up many common tasks.
+Native Compilation of Emacs packages dramatically speeds up many common tasks.

 Emacs uses CIDER and Clojure LSP for a feature rich clojure development experience.